Berea College

 Transition Beyond Berea

-We provide every senior student with funds to buy professional clothing, and we even take them to a department store where a representative helps them make the best choices.
+We provide juniors and seniors with funds to buy professional clothing, and we even take them to a department store where a representative helps them make the best choices.

 The Office of Internships and Career Development helps students get their foot in the door through paid internships, career planning, and resume writing.
 They’ll also help you prepare for graduate school, practice interviewing and link students to networking opportunities.
 In addition, students can access our extensive alumni network and find available positions through Handshake.